-Many countries offer nanny or au-pair visas, which can give you a chance to live in or move to a country of your choice in exchange for child care or other family duties and typically an allowance and room/board.
+Many countries offer nanny or au-pair visas.
+These visas can give you a chance to live in or move to a country of your choice in exchange for child care or other family duties.
+Typically, these positions offer an allowance, stipend, and room/board.

 6. Long Stay Visa